open-stage/blender-dmx-web/content/docs/Rendering.md

 ### Lasers

-Implementation of lasers in BlenderDMX does not use Blender lights for the laser rays but rather emitter material on a long, thin cylinder, projected from the laser's geometry onto objects which are in a `Laser collision collection` that must be created and then selected by the user.
+Implementation of lasers in BlenderDMX Addon does not use Blender lights for the laser rays but rather emitter material on a long, thin cylinder, projected from the laser's geometry onto objects which are in a `Laser collision collection` that must be created and then selected by the user.
 See [Laser article](../laser)